Skip to main content

 (3) "Applicant" means a person who makes a formal application to become a resource parent, but has not completed the approval process.

 (4) "Application" means a completed Form 04AF001E, Resource Family Application.
-Form 04AF001E requires documents and actions be completed by the applicant.
+Form 04AF001E requires the applicant complete documents and actions.

 (5) "Behavioral health" means mental health, substance use or abuse, or co-occurring mental health and substance use or abuse diagnoses and the mental health continuum, substance use or abuse, or co-occurring mental health and substance use or abuse treatment.